Full Expensing vs AIA for Solar Panels

 Detailed analysis

-Three primary factors drive the current state of the UK commercial solar market relevant to full expensing vs aia for solar panels.
+Three primary factors drive the current state of the UK commercial solar market relevant to the AIA-versus-full-expensing question (and remember: full expensing does not apply to solar).
 First, the underlying economics — UK commercial grid retail electricity averages 22–28p/kWh in 2026 versus commercial solar LCOE of 6–10p/kWh, meaning every kWh self-consumed from on-site generation saves the marginal grid retail tariff.
 Second, the regulatory environment — UK building regulations, MEES (Minimum Energy Efficiency Standards), SECR (Streamlined Energy and Carbon Reporting), and net zero commitments increasingly require demonstrable energy efficiency and Scope 2 emissions reductions.
 Third, the financing environment — three distinct funding routes (capital purchase plus AIA, asset finance, PPA) plus capital grants for public sector and manufacturing estates.

 For UK commercial decision-makers, this means the 2026 commercial solar market is more mature, more scrutinised, and more strategically embedded than at any previous point.
 Generalist solar installers running domestic work as their core business and commercial as a side line are increasingly outcompeted by specialist commercial installers with deeper compliance, design, and aftersales infrastructure.